 His discovery was spurred by the death of Mike Webber, a former pro-NFL player and Hall of Famer who had, in recent years, become increasingly withdrawn and depressed, showed signs of severe delusion and paranoia, and displayed unusual behavior such as tasering himself to unconsciousness to treat his back pain.
 He eventually lost or spent all of his money, which left him homeless, alone, and living in a truck.
 All before he died at the age of 50.

 The CT and MRI scans Dr. Omalu performed on Mike Webber’s brain came back normal.
 There were no folds of gray matter.
 There were no signs of dementia pugilistica, otherwise known as Punch Drunk Syndrome, which is a condition boxers get after repeated blows to the head.
 But Dr. Omalu wanted to know more.
-He just couldn’t fathom how a once healthy and fit football player in his prime had ended up going crazy for no reason.
+He just couldn’t fathom how a once healthy football player in his prime had ended up going crazy for no reason.

 So, after gaining permission from Mike Webber’s lawyer, Bob Fitzsimmons, Dr. Omalu sliced open Webber’s brain and found spectacular accumulations of brown and red splotches, known as tau proteins.
 Tau proteins are abnormal deposits that are found in regions of the brain controlling mood, cognition, and motor function.
 These tau proteins were responsible for the mental instability of Mike Webber, and the subsequent mental instability of Terry Long, who killed himself by drinking antifreeze; of Andre Waters, who shot himself; and of Justin Strzelczyk, a former offensive lineman who began hearing voices and eventually led a car chase through Buffalo, New York at 90 miles an hour until the cops blew out his tires, causing him to swerve into opposing traffic and explode when he crashed into an acid carrying tanker.
 He was just 36.

-The numerous and often unnoticed concussions the football players received during games were causing long term damage; the significant amounts of tau proteins in the men’s brains were akin to a 90 year olds with dementia.
+The numerous and often unnoticed concussions the football players received during games were causing long term damage; the significant amounts of tau proteins in the men’s brains akin to a 90 year old’s with dementia.
 Dr. Omalu and his associates concluded that this was a new disease that had never been seen before.
 They decided to call it chronic traumatic encephalopathy, or CTE.

 Dr. Omalu published his findings in the July 2005 edition of Neurosurgery, and the NFL was not pleased.
 The long battle that was fought between Dr. Omalu and the NFL to fully recognize CTE as a legitimate concern for football players lasted seven years, and was chronicled by Jeanne Marie Laskas in her 2009 GQ article Game Brain.
 She eventually expanded the article into a book called Concussion, which would later be adapted into a 2015 film starring Will Smith.
 Maybe you’ve seen it.